| How to Ask the

 agent to dictate your time table.
 If an agent is impatient you should

+immediately consider them suspect.
+Be careful.
+Do Your Homework!
 Ask For References From Past Sellers - Before you sign another

 listing agreement, check out references from past sellers.
 Flattering letters